for Education MA (Hons)

 Issued by a government agency or professional institution showing your name, date of birth, and a clear image of your face.

 Examples include your photocard driving licence (full or provisional), passport, national ID card or Young Scot card.

 For your interview you should dress smartly.
 If you are struggling for an outfit and you are currently a school student, your school uniform will be fine.

 If you are running late on the day of your interview, please email firstname.lastname@example.org as soon as possible.

 Managing your nerves

-We recognise that interviews are stressful.
-We don’t want this to stop you from giving your best performance.
-If it’s obvious that you’re becoming a bit flustered, our interviewers will be helpful and encouraging and will put you at ease.
+We recognise that interviews are stressful, and we do not want this to stop you from giving your best performance.
+If it is obvious that you are becoming a bit flustered, our interviewers will be helpful and encouraging and will put you at ease.

 Invite to interview

-We hold our interviews throughout January and February.
-It is wise not to plan holidays over this period so that you don’t miss out on an interview date.
-Our booking system will allow you to choose from a selection of dates and times and we advise that you book quickly to secure a slot which is best for you.
+We typically hold our interviews between January and March.
+It is wise not to plan holidays over this period so that you do not miss out on an interview date.
+Our booking system will allow you to choose from a selection of dates and times.
+We advise that you book quickly to secure a slot which is best for you.

 After interview, some early decisions will be communicated but most applicants will be notified after the interviews are completed.
 Final decisions will be made by the UCAS decision date.
 This decision will be communicated via UCAS and will be emailed to both your personal and @dundee.ac.uk email account.